-For any business initiative to be a success, it’s important that initial preparations and considerations are in place.
-That, of course, also applies to your master data management implementation.
-These are the initial steps you as a business should focus on to create the foundation for a successful master data management journey.
+For any business initiative to be a success, it is important that initial preparations and considerations are in place.
+That, of course, also applies to your master data management implementation style.
+These are the initial five steps you as a business should focus on to create the foundation for a successful master data management journey.

-1. Establish your business vision and define MDM’s role in it
+Step 1.
+Establish your business vision and define the role of master data management in it

 But once you start drilling into your business vision and its components, you’ll probably find that processes around data quality and data workflows do in fact support your greater vision.
 But it’s a question of translating IT challenges into broader business problems, such as the challenge of creating a frictionless customer journey or how to empower your employees with the insights that they need.

-If you view MDM as a business driver – a business problem solver instead of an IT problem solver – you’ll have an easier time getting buy-in from the rest of the business, as well as have a better foundation to measure the ROI of your investment.
+If you view master data management as a business driver – a business problem solver instead of an IT problem solver – you’ll have an easier time getting buy-in from the rest of the business, as well as have a better foundation to measure the ROI of your investment.

 But what KPIs can you measure?
-Although MDM in itself can be hard to measure, you can better quantify some of your business vision components.
+Although master data management in itself can be hard to measure, you can better quantify some of your business vision components.
 So, if one of the milestones in your overall business vision is to improve customer experience, you have to define: What components make up my CX?
 Those could be:

 - Customer service satisfaction